Terranova-EVM/terranova-rpc/README.md

 python3 -m venv venv
 source venv/bin/activate
-pip install -r requirements.txt poetry install  # Added this in for Terranova since it is required for the Terra SDK python3 -m proxy --hostname 127.0.0.1 --port 9090 --enable-web-server --plugins proxy.plugin.NeonRpcApiPlugin --num-workers=1
+pip install -r requirements.txt python3 -m proxy --hostname 127.0.0.1 --port 9090 --enable-web-server --plugins proxy.plugin.NeonRpcApiPlugin --num-workers=1
 ```
 (for more information see [From command line using repo source](#from-command-line-using-repo-source)).